 One of the best places to visit here is Gooseberry Falls State Park.
 It is an ideal location to relax.
 You can get the camping gear and hit Minnesota Highway 61 to reach the park.
 It surrounds the mouth of the River and includes Lower, Middle, and Upper Gooseberry Falls.

-It has many hiking trails for novices and experienced hikers.
-Further, the beautiful Split Rock Lighthouse is on Lake Superior’s North Shore.
 It was designed in 1910 and is considered one of the most picturesque lighthouses in the United States.
 You can take a family hiking trail to the lakeshore.
 Or, go night watching to spot the Northern Lights.

 See Related: Best Places to Visit in Minnesota

 An ideal destination for those looking for many family-friendly places in Minnesota, St. Paul is a blend of educational attractions and urban wonders.
 One can spend time sightseeing at different attractions.